SufjanHe/CS1XA3/Project02/README.md

 1. extracurricular activity

 ## Custom Javascript Code
-Description: you can click buttons on the left bar to see what you'd like to know about me on the right side\
+Description: you can click buttons on the left bar to see what you'd like to know about me on the right side.\
-Execution: click buttons on the left bar
+Execution: click buttons on the left bar to choose what you want to know about me.
+You can see my selfie after clicking 2 buttons 'projects' and 'you can see my selfie'.

 ## References
 - The html document used the following HTML Template from w3schools: [https://www.w3schools.com/html/tryit.asp?filename=tryhtml_layout_float]